 The wellbeing of our people and subcontractors is our top priority, and we pride ourselves on maintaining safety standards that go above and beyond the industry norm.
 Our asbestos management procedures are no exception to this.

 Asbestos management at SHAPE is about being proactive, and sharing our experience with the industry.
 That’s why we developed the industry-first SHAPE Minimum Standards (SMS) mobile app, which provides quick and easy access to environmental, health, safety and quality information from any mobile device, including our procedures for asbestos management.

 The free app breaks down standards on asbestos management in simple terms, while providing workers with the confidence to identify, understand and implement appropriate controls.
 Even when subcontractors are working for our competitors or other building managers directly, we want to empower them to flag any potential risks by having access to the SMS app wherever they go.

 Since the initial release of our SHAPE Minimum Standards, we have already seen a significant improvement in our workforce’s understanding of asbestos management – for example, we have seen a decrease in incidents and increased logging of positive observations.
-Before the release of the SMS, asbestos-related positive observations were reported at 0.25 a month and this has since increased by 1,744% to 4.36 per month.
-Likewise, there has been a 29% decrease in asbestos-related incidents on SHAPE sites since the SHAPE Minimum Standards were introduced.
+Before the release of the SMS, asbestos-related positive observations were reported at 0.25 a month and this has since increased by 1,744 per cent to 4.36 per month.
+Likewise, there has been a 29 per cent decrease in asbestos-related incidents on SHAPE sites since the SHAPE Minimum Standards were introduced.